 The focus of this webinar is on the pay-when-paid provision, the language that makes it enforceable, how to get rid of the provision, and how you can get paid.

 This blog is taken from a webinar that was presented by SunRay Construction Solutions and Alex Barthet.
 Alex is a board-certified construction lawyer serving clients in the state of Florida.
-The focus of this blog is on what a pay-when-paid provision is, what language should be used to make a pay-when-paid provision enforceable, what to do as a general contractor to keep the pay-when-paid alive, and as a subcontractor what to do to get rid of it.
-Lien and bond rights will also be discussed, because in almost every situation, if you have a lien or bond claim, the pay-when-paid doesn’t even matter.
-So, it is important to secure those rights.
+The focus of this blog is on what a pay-when-paid provision is, what language should be used to make a pay-when-paid provision enforceable.

 What Is A Pay-When-Paid Provision?

-The classic example that we see all the time, is the risk shifting between owner non-payment and contractor non-payment.
-So, if the owner doesn’t pay the contractor, then the contractor doesn’t have to pay the subcontractor.
+The classic example that we see all the time, is the risk shifting between owner nonpayment and contractor nonpayment.
+So, if the owner does not pay the contractor, then the contractor does not have to pay the subcontractor.
 But it can exist in other places too.

 For example, if you are a subcontractor, and you want to shift that risk to your sub-subcontractors, you can do that by having a written pay-when-paid provision in your sub-subcontract.
-So, if the owner doesn’t pay the contractor, the contractor doesn’t pay you as a subcontractor, then you can pass that non-payment tangentially on to your subcontractor, so that you don’t have to pay your sub-subcontractor.
+So, if the owner does not pay the contractor, the contractor does not pay you as a subcontractor, then you can pass that nonpayment tangentially on to your subcontractor, so that you do not have to pay your sub-subcontractor.

-So, let’s take a look at the magic language.
+So, let us take a look at the magic language.

 What Is the Magic Language that Makes the Pay-When-Paid Clause Enforceable?